50 Stunning Hummingbird Pictures You Need to See

 Helene Bushnell (B&B reader)

-I took this photo in a Utah park.
+I took these hummingbird pictures in a Utah park.
 There were several feeders and more than 20 hummingbirds zipping around.
 These birds tend to be elusive, flying away before you can get a good look at them.
 Having so many in one spot allowed for this interesting shot with another bird out of focus in the background.
 These birds are like magic, and each time I look at the hummingbird photos I’ve taken of them, I remember hearing the unique sound of their wings and bodies cutting through the air.

 Helene Bushnell Lowell, Massachusetts